Krisy98/ecosystem/README.md

 # ecosystem
-ecosystem is a small individual project for high school to simulate life with carnivors, herbivors and plants according to cases.
+ecosystem is a small individual project for studies to simulate life with carnivors, herbivors and plants according to a grid.

 Computer langage : C++